KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

 I start by creating my hashtable with common parameters.
 Then I add the `$Credential` if it exists.
 Because I am using splatting here, I only need to have the call to `Get-CIMInstance` in my code once.
 This design pattern is very clean and can handle lots of optional parameters very easily.

-To be fair, you could also write your commands to allow null values for parameters.
+To be fair, you could also write your commands to allow `$null` values for parameters.
 You just don't always have control over the other commands you are calling.

 ## Nested hashtables
 We can also use hashtables as values in our hashtable.